-This study operates within a field of scholarship that traces the connections between basic-cable scripted programming, audience targeting and the formation of channel identities, i.e. brands.
-This area of research shows how basic cable channels have conceived of signature programming as a means to help form distinctive brand profiles so as to distinguish their services within the context of an intensely competitive sector.3 It furthermore demonstrates that such scripted programming and resultant brand identities are, within this highly fragmented market, configured to appeal to specific demographic groups.4 This article makes an original contribution to this field by ascertaining, via it's study of Mr. Robot and the USA Network, the ways in which the increased importance of millennials is uniquely informing channels' practices concerning scripted programming.
+This study operates within a field of scholarship that traces the connections between basic-cable scripted programming, audience targeting, and the formation of channel identities, that is, brands.
+This area of research shows how basic cable channels have conceived of scripted programming as a means to help form distinctive brand profiles so as to distinguish their services within the context of an intensely competitive sector.3 It furthermore demonstrates that such scripted programming and resultant brand identities are, within this highly fragmented market, configured to appeal to specific demographic groups.4 Through its study of Mr. Robot and the USA Network, this article makes an original contribution to this field by ascertaining the ways in which the increased importance of millennials is uniquely informing channels' decision making around scripted programming.

-The USA Network is an appropriate case study to consider this wider prioritisation of millennials within basic cable, along with its influence upon the development and promotion of scripted programming.
-This is due to the channel's high cultural importance to the sector and wider US entertainment media industries.
-In terms of its audience reach, USA has consistently surpassed its direct competitors throughout much of this century, serving as the nation's most watched basic cable entertainment channel from 2006 until 2015 (Kissell 2015a).
+The USA Network is an appropriate case study to consider this wider prioritization of millennials within basic cable, along with its influence on the development and promotion of scripted programming.
+This is due to the channel's high cultural importance to the sector and wider U.S. entertainment media industries.
+In terms of its audience reach, USA has consistently surpassed its direct competitors throughout much of this century, serving as the nation's most watched basic cable entertainment channel from 2006 until 2015 (Kissell 2015b).
 In economic terms, the NBCUniversal-owned USA Network has served, along with its sibling basic cable channels Syfy and Bravo, as the most profitable component of the NBCUniversal media conglomerate structure (Holt 2011, 171).
-The way in which this industrially significant channel has responded to changing audience contexts is therefore a useful indicator of broader practices within the basic cable sector.
-To appropriately contextualise this study the following section outlines the adverse industrial conditions within basic cable that have led the USA Network, as well as other basic cable channels, to make the targeting of millennials a priority in the 2010s.
+The way in which this industrially significant channel has responded to changing audience contexts is, therefore, a useful indicator of broader practices within the basic cable sector.
+To appropriately contextualize this study, the following section outlines the adverse industrial conditions within basic cable that have led the USA Network, as well as other basic cable channels, to make the targeting of millennials a priority in the 2010s.
 More specifically, it establishes the contexts in the mid-2010s that underpinned the initial development and marketing of Mr. Robot.

-Rise of the cordless: Basic cable's changing contexts
+Rise of the Cordless: Basic Cable's Changing Contexts

 In the mid-2010s, despite its continued ability to outperform rival entertainment cable channels in terms of overall ratings, the USA Network proved unable to buck a trend among established basic cable channels for declines in total numbers of viewers.
-The channel, more pertinently, struggled to avoid the sector-wide decline in viewers aged 18-49, which is the demographic of most value to advertisers (and therefore typically the most sought after audience by channels).
-USA audiences aged 18-49 declined 14 per cent in 2014 (Kissell 2015b), and a further 19 per cent in 2015 (Kissell 2015a).
-This performance mirrored wider ratings patterns within the sector at this time.
-In 2014, 14 out of those 20 basic cable channels most watched by viewers aged 18-49 saw a decline in that viewership by 5 per cent or more (Kissell, 2015b); in 2015, 15 out of the 20 channels most watched by that viewership were down 5 per cent in this key demographic (Kissell 2015a).
+The channel, more pertinently, struggled to avoid the sector-wide decline in viewers aged eighteen to forty-nine, which is the demographic of most value to advertisers (and therefore, typically the most sought after audience by channels).
+USA audiences aged eighteen to forty-nine declined 14 percent in 2014 (Kissell 2015a), and a further 19 percent in 2015 (Kissell 2015b).
+This performance mirrored wider rating patterns within the sector at this time.
+In 2014, fourteen out of those twenty basic cable channels most watched by viewers aged eighteen to forty-nine saw a decline in that viewership by 5 percent or more (Kissell 2015a); in 2015, fifteen out of the twenty channels most watched by that viewership were down 5 percent in this key demographic (Kissell 2015b).